 Only “eligible persons” can make a claim under the Succession Act and even for those people, there are criteria and factors that make each case unique.

 Persons who may be eligible to claim include:

 - A spouse of the deceased, including a de facto spouse or a person in a domestic relationship with the deceased at the date of death (including same sex relationships)

 - A child of the deceased

 - A former spouse of the deceased

-For more information, or to make an appointment at one of our offices, please select from the below.
+For more information, or to make an appointment with one of our Contested Estates Lawyers, please select from one of the below offices: